maddymodd/webtorrent-desktop/README.md

    - `all` - All platforms (default)

-Note: Even with the `--package` option, the auto-update files (.nupkg for Windows, -darwin.zip for Mac) will always be produced.
+Note: Even with the `--package` option, the auto-update files (.nupkg for Windows, -Mac.zip for Mac) will always be produced.

 #### Windows build notes